DynaVap vs Sticky Brick Comparison 2026

 - are looking for an uncomplicated introduction to butane vapes

-- are often on the move and need something compact
+- are out and about a lot and need something compact

 - want to be economical with your material (microdosing)

-- enjoy tinkering and like the ecosystem of tips, stems and caps
+- enjoy tinkering and are drawn to the ecosystem of tips, stems and caps

 - want to keep the option of an induction heater open